 Beauly has beautiful flower displays, and has been winner of Scotland in Bloom, and even Britain in Bloom (the large village section).

-Home to award-winning shops and cafes it has all the essentials: banks, post office, a butcher, a baker, a jeweller, an antiques shop, a chemist, an iron mongers, two gift shops and two galleries.
+Home to award-winning shops and cafes it has all the essentials: post office, a butcher, a baker, a jeweller, an antiques shop, a chemist, an iron monger, two gift shops and two galleries.
 The historic Campbell's Tweed shop is legendary and still makes estate tweed outfits for many of the Highland estates, and visiting royalty!